-Will my insurance premium raise after an uninsured motorist claim?
+Will my insurance rate increase after an uninsured motorist claim?

-Someone hit and run my car, resulting in around $1,000 in damage.
-I have uninsured motorist coverage, how much would this increase my monthly bill if I were to claim this?
-And for how long would this last?
+Someone damaged my car in a hit-and-run, resulting in around $1,000 in damage.
+I have uninsured motorist coverage, but how much would this increase my monthly bill if I were to file a claim?
+How long would the increased rate last?

 On average, a UIMP claim raises car insurance rates by approximately $98 per year.